 Run time: 4m 59s | Release Date: June 18th, 2012

-A triad is very basic chord consisting of three different notes played simultaneously.
-There are three different types of triads which we are going to discuss in this video: a Major triad, a minor triad, and a diminished triad.
-However, regardless of which one we are talking about, to construct any triad, add a third and a fifth above a given note.
+A triad is a very basic chord consisting of three different notes played simultaneously.
+There are three different types of triads which we are going to discuss in this video - a Major triad, a minor triad, and a diminished triad.
+However, regardless of which one we are talking about, to construct any triad add a third and a fifth above a given note.

-Now, there are two different types of thirds and two different types of fifths which are used when constructing triads.
-The first type of third that we will need to know about is called a Major third.
+Now, there are two different types of thirds and two different types of fifths we are used when constructing triads.
+The first type of third we’ll need to know about is called a Major third.
 A Major third is constructed by adding two consecutive whole steps above or below a given note.
-For example, knowing that C to D is a whole step, and D to E is also a whole step, then C to E, having been two consecutive whole steps is a Major third.
+For example, knowing that C to D is a whole step, and D to E is also a whole step, then C to E having been two consecutive whole steps is a Major third.

 The second type of third is a minor third.
 A minor third is constructed by adding a half step and a whole step above or below a given note.
 Again, knowing that E to F is a half step, and F to G is a whole step, then E to G having been a half step followed by a whole step is therefore a minor third.

 On now to fifths.
 The first type of fifth that we need to know about is a Perfect fifth.
-A Perfect fifth is constructed by adding a Major third and a minor above above or below a given note.
-We just learned that C to E is a Major third, and E to G is a minor third, therefore C to G having been a Major third followed by a minor third is a Perfect fifth.
+A Perfect fifth fifth is constructed by adding a Major third and a minor third above or below a given note.
+We just learned that C to E is a Major third, and E to G is a minor third.
+Therefore, C to G, having been a Major third followed by a minor third is a Perfect fifth.

 The second type of fifth is known as a diminished fifth.
 A diminished fifth is constructed by adding two consecutive minor thirds above or below a given note.
-Again, if we know that B to D is a minor third, and D to F is also a minor third, then B to F having been two consecutive minor thirds is therefore a diminished fifth.
-It is worth mentioning that another even simpler way of thinking about diminished fifths is that they are the same as Perfect fifths just lowered by one half step.
+Again, if we know that B to D is a minor third, and D to F is also a minor third, then B to F, having been two consecutive minor third is therefore a diminished fifth.

-Now the point of this video is to learn how to construct triads from each note of a Major scale.
-Being that we have just figured out a C Major triad, let’s take a look at a C Major scale.
-Like we have just discovered, the first note of a C Major scale, C, is the root note of a C Major triad.
-There are two other notes in a C Major scale which are also the roots of Major triads.
-The first one is F. By adding a Major third, and a Perfect fifth above the note F, and making sure that I only use notes which are found within the C Major scale, in this case A and C, I end up with an F Major triad.
+Now, the point of this video is to learn how to construct triads out of each note of a Major scale.
+Being that we’ve just figured out a C Major triad, let’s take a look at the notes of a C Major scale.
+Like we’ve just discovered, the first note of a C Major scale, C, is the root of a C Major triad.
+There are two other notes of a C Major scale which are also the notes of Major triads.
+The first one is F. By adding a Major third and a Perfect fifth above the note F, and making sure that I only use notes which are found within the C Major scale, in this case A and C, I end up with an F Major triad.

-The last triad that we need to know about is called a diminished triad.
+The last triad we need to know about is called a diminished triad.
 A diminished triad is formed by adding a minor third and a diminished fifth above the same note.
-Here is the note B. We already know that the note D is a minor third away from B, and F is a diminished F away.
-By playing these three notes simultaneously, we will be playing a B diminished triad.
+Here’s the note B. We already know that the note D is a minor third away from B, and F is a diminished F away.
+By playing these three notes simultaneously we’ll be playing a B diminished triad.